sjmondo/NuclPred_v1/README.md

 **NuclPred** requires specific versions of dependencies.
 We recommend using Anaconda to install and store dependencies required to run **NuclPred** within a single conda environment.
 For install instructions, see https://docs.anaconda.com/anaconda/install/.

-Once installed, navigate to the folder you unpackaged NuclPred into (e.g. NuclPred_v1), then you can you can then create a conda environment containing all dependencies as below:
+Once installed, navigate to the folder you unpackaged NuclPred into (e.g. NuclPred_v1), then you can create a conda environment containing all dependencies as below:

 ```bash
 cd NuclPred_v1